-We believe that good management of employment and environmental issues is essential in ensuring the long-term success of our business.
 We are therefore committed to devoting the resources necessary to continually improve our performance with the same vigor that we apply to other aspects of managing our business.

-Development 2017
+Development 2019

-2017 was a good year for our operations.
+The year 2019 was a good year for our operations.
 Thanks to all the employees, management and all other stakeholders that made the year a success.
 Due to sustainability measures taken in previous years, we have remained fit to tackle the challenges and respond very effectively, whilst remaining focused on our business philosophy.
 A key theme in our business is the drive for environmental stewardship and waste water management.
-We are among the leading players in this field and our efforts were rewarded in 2017, after we won the Gold medal for Environmental Sustainability in the North American

-Tea convention, Bronze medal from Kenya Forest Service and 3rd Runners up on climate change from Tea Directorate of Kenya.
+We are among the leading players in this field and our efforts were rewarded in 2017, 2018 and 2019, after we won the Gold medal for Environmental Sustainability in the North American Tea convention, Bronze medal from Kenya Forest Service and 3rd Runners up on climate change from Tea Directorate of Kenya in 2018 and 2019.
 We upgraded the factory machinery in a bid to improve on quality and catch up with technological advancement.
 Food Safety Management Systems worked well in all the units with excellent results from the FSSC 22000 external audits.
-Housing improvement in all the estates was also given priority.